xinxinhuang/ABTv1/docs/arena-development.md

 ### User Flow

+#### Creating a Challenge
+1. Player navigates to Arena page
+2. Player selects "Create Challenge" button
+3. Player browses their collection to select a card to stake
+4. Player confirms challenge creation
+5. System creates battle instance with status "awaiting_opponent"
+6. Challenge appears in the arena lobby for other players

+#### Accepting a Challenge
-1. Player navigates to the Battle Arena Lobby
+1. Player navigates to Arena lobby
-2. Player sees a list of online opponents
+2. Player views list of available challenges
-3. Player selects an opponent and sends a challenge (choosing stake or no-stake mode)
+3. Player selects a challenge to accept
-4. When accepted, both players are redirected to a battle instance
-5. Each player selects a card from their own inventory (with clear indication of staking)
+4. Player browses their collection to select a card to stake
+5. Player confirms challenge acceptance
-6. System synchronizes selections and displays "Ready" status
+6. System updates battle status to "in_progress" and automatically resolves the battle
-7. Battle begins with animation and countdown
-8. System determines and displays the winner with explanation
+7. System determines the winner based on card types and attributes
-9. Winner receives loser's card (if staked mode was selected)
-10. Card ownership transfer animation is displayed
+8. System transfers the loser's card to the winner's collection
+9. System generates a bonus card for the winner
+10. Both players receive notifications about battle completion

+#### Viewing Results
+1. Player receives notification about battle completion
+2. Player navigates to battle results page
+3. Player views both cards and battle outcome explanation
+4. Winner sees confirmation of card transfer and bonus card
-11. Players can request a rematch or return to lobby
+5. Players can request a rematch or return to lobby

 ## Current Implementation